carlcarter/LWCQuestionBank/README.md

 - **Primary Function**: The component relies on the `QuestionController` Apex class to select a random question from the `Question__c` object where `Active__c` is set to true.

 ## Disclaimer
-This component is created for demonstration purposes only and serves as a guide to showcase how a randomized question can be displayed to a Salesforce user.
+This component is created for demonstration purposes only and serves as a guide to showcase how a randomised question can be displayed to a Salesforce user.
 It is not intended for production use.

 ## Conclusion
 By following the above steps, you should have the `questionBank` component set up and running in your Salesforce organization.
 This component serves as a great starting point for developers looking to understand how to create and use custom Lightning Web Components in Salesforce.